hayleyrbrooks/VNI/analysis/3_secondLevelAnalysis_FSL/README.md

           -  cd /data/psychology/sokol-hessnerlab/VNI/scripts/secondLevel
           -  cat feat_lev2_<jobID#>_<run#>.log (e.g. feat_lev2_260132.log)
       #### another way:
+          -   cd /data/psychology/sokol-hessnerlab/VNI/FEAT_models_lev2/choiceDispNoMod/sub-001.gfeat  (go to subject's folder)
-          -   firefox /data/psychology/sokol-hessnerlab/VNI/FEAT_models_lev2/sub-001/report_log.html
+          -   firefox report.log
-      - this will open the FEAT log report and will give you more details including if it is still running and if an error ocurred
+      - this will open the FEAT log report and will give you more details including if it is still running, if an error ocurred, and any output generated so far.

 ### STEP 6: QA
 The first two steps are because we changed some of the feat input to skip registration since we used fMRIprep.
-1) check voxel intensities between level 1 stats/cope#.nii.gz and 2nd level reg_standard/stats/cope#.nii.gz (which is in the first-level analysis directory) should be exactly the same.
+1) check voxel intensities between level 1 stats/cope#.nii.gz and 2nd level reg_standard/stats/cope#.nii.gz (which is actually put in the first-level analysis directory) should be exactly the same.
 Not with roundoff error, but exact.
 This ensures there was no extra smoothing to the data

 		- fslstats <copefilename> -r  # make sure fsl is loaded, do this command for both cope files

+		For example:
+		- cd /data/psychology/sokol-hessnerlab/VNI/FEAT_models_lev1/choiceDispNoMod/sub-001/run1.feat
+		- fslstats stats/cope1.nii.gz -r
+		- fslstats reg_standard/stats/cope1.nii.gz -r
+		# the two values for each command should be identical - no roundoff error!

 2) data dimension and pixel size of cope file(s) should be the same as mean_func (use fslinfo)

+		# assuming you're in a subject's run directory
+		- fslinfo mean_func.nii.gz
+		- fslinfo stats/cope1.nii.gz
+		- fslinfo reg_standard/stats/cope1.nii.gz
+		- fslinfo reg_standard/mean_func.nii.gz

-3) check filtered-func data in fsleyes
+4) check filtered-func data in fsleyes
-4) check output with QA_all_lev2s.py
+5) check output with QA_all_lev2s.py
 - Sum of all input masks after transformation to standard space --> you want these all to show yellow brains. orange or red means one of the runs didn't have data for the brain and you won't get statistics for the missing voxels.
 - Unique missing-mask voxels --> you dont want any colors over the brain, just along the edges